Stuck in quarantine and missing boxing…?

 More of a modern way of improving your punching power in boxing, but equally effective.
 In this exercise, you use a medicine ball and in your boxing stance, throw the ball towards the wall the hardest you can (make sure the wall is hard enough!).
 Make sure when you throw it, you imitate the punching movement for maximum effectiveness.
 Also, you can use both hands to throw it, like you would pass a basket ball to your teammates.

 If you don’t have access to it during lockdown, you can grab something heavy (preferably a stone or a piece of wood/log) and do the same movement in your backyard.
 If you use this, you won’t have to throw it towards a wall and throwing it in open air will do the job.

 Liked our boxing workout at home?

-Comment below or send us an email ([email protected]) to describe your favorite boxing home workout while on quarantine!
+Comment below or send us a message (via contact form) to describe your favorite boxing home workout while on quarantine!
 Perhaps you have other home boxing workout you have in mind that’s not listed here?
 Then we’d be happy to hear it!

 I hope you guys and your families stay safe during these troubled times.
 And happy training!